spoofer7789/redesigned-fiesta/README.md

 # redesigned-eureka
 - [x] Take in the address from metamask.
-    - [] master the state and have it generate UserData on the frontend

 - [] Create the ducking navbar.
     - [] contextnav
     - [] searchbar